aiidateam/aiida-core/docs/source/concepts/calculations.rst

     :code: python

 The only difference with the previous snippet is that all inputs have been wrapped in the :py:class:`~aiida.orm.nodes.data.int.Int` class.
 The result that is returned by the function, is now also an :py:class:`~aiida.orm.nodes.data.int.Int` node that can be stored in the provenance graph, and contains the result of the computation.

 .. note::

     Since ``x`` and ``y`` inside the ``add`` and ``multiply`` functions are already :py:class:`~aiida.orm.nodes.data.int.Int` instances the sum will also be one.
-    This is true because all arithmetic operators also work on the base AiiDA classes (``Int``, ``Float``, etc.) as they would the equivalent python types.
+    This is true because all arithmetic operators also work on the base AiiDA classes (``Int``, ``Float``, etc.) as they would on the equivalent python types.
     It is important to realize though that only :py:class:`~aiida.orm.nodes.node.Node` instances, or sub classes thereof can be stored.
-	For more information on how to return results from process functions, refer to the :ref:`advanced section<working_calcfunctions>`
+    For more information on how to return results from process functions, refer to the :ref:`advanced section<working_calcfunctions>`.

 With these trivial changes, the full provenance of the result produced by running the function is maintained and looks like the following: